 SLAT Interdisciplinary Roundtable

-Keynote Speaker: Dr. James Gee, Arizona State University
+Keynote Speaker: Dr. Bryan Smith, Arizona State University

 Submissions representing the diverse areas of the SLAT Program (e.g. language pedagogy, language assessment, program administration, language planning and policy, literacies, language use, sociolinguistics, pragmatics, language processes, cognitive sciences, psycholinguistics, language analysis, discourse analysis, multilingualism, heritage languages, gaming, language learning and technology) as well as those that bridge these areas are welcome.